 ||Recycle records that are not confidential and do not contain personal/financial identifying information.|

 |Delete electronic records that are not archival.
 Click here for tips on identifying and deleting electronic records that have met retention.|

 ||Transfer paper and electronic records to the University Archives if they have permanent legal, fiscal, administrative, or historical value.|

-At a minimum, the Destruction Log should contain the following information:
+At a minimum, the Disposition Log should contain the following information:

-- Record Series Title - Consult the General Records Retention Schedule or a Departmental Retention Schedule (if applicable)
+- Record Series Title - Consult the General Records Retention Schedule or your Departmental Retention Schedule

 - Inclusive Dates for the records being destroyed

-- Person Authorizing Destruction - May or may not be the same person who physically oversees the destruction
+- Person Authorizing Disposition - May or may not be the same person who physically oversees the disposition

-- Destruction Method - Delete, shred, or recycle
+- Disposition Method - Delete, shred, recycle, or transfer to University Archives

-Click here to download a template to use in your office.
+Click here to download a Disposition Log template for use in your office.

 Disposition at the University Records Center

-- Boxes stored at the University Records Center are not destroyed without the receipt of formal signed authorization from the owner of the records.
+- Boxes stored at the records center are not destroyed without the receipt of formal signed authorization from the owner of the records.

 - It is the responsibility of the signatory to ensure that the records in question are not on destruction hold because of litigation, audit, or public records request.

 - Any eligible boxes for which we do not receive the requested signed disposition authorization will be returned to the originating office.